kapouer/express-dom/README.md

   - connect: "'self'"

 Mind that policies of the requesting phase are obtained from settings of the responding phase: route handler cannot change policies of current phase.

+## tracker

+If phase setting `track` is true, the default tracker waits for async operations:

+- loading of script/link nodes
+- DOMContentLoaded listeners
+- fetch, xhr calls
+- timeouts (capped by page timeout)
+- animation frame requests
+- microtasks

+Otherwise, `track` can be a custom async function that is evaluated by the default tracker to determine when the page has settled.

+When `track` is false, the idle event just wait for first batch of files to be loaded.

 ## Route settings